 Pearl Interactive Network’s “Blue Ocean Strategy”

-Marry KornPearl’s CEO and founder Merry Korn attributes the “Blue Ocean Strategy,” a book authored by W. Chan Kim and Renee Mauborgne, as having a seismic impact on how Pearl positioned in the highly competitive government contractor market space.Until I read the “Blue Ocean,” I marketed Pearl Interactive Network as a contact center company that provided employment opportunities to people with disabilities.
+Marry KornPearl’s CEO and founder Merry Korn attributes the “Blue Ocean Strategy,” a book authored by W. Chan Kim and Renee Mauborgne, as having a seismic impact on how Pearl is positioned in the highly competitive government contractor market space.Until I read the “Blue Ocean,” I marketed Pearl Interactive Network as a contact center company that provided employment opportunities to people with disabilities.
 An approach I thought was compelling and a viable market discriminator, however, the angle did not result in sales traction.”
 After reading the “Blue Ocean Strategy,” Korn shifted Pearl’s market positioning as a Women Owned Small Business and HUBZone certified contact center provider that gives hiring preference to a niche workforce with barriers to work, with a laser focus on procuring federal and state government contracts.
 The marketing shift positively accelerated Pearl’s trajectory because Pearl’s social mission resonated with government agencies and prime contractors that for compliance, must provide subcontracting opportunities to diverse small businesses.

 The Blue Ocean Strategy is based on the premise that companies must stop competing in red oceans.
 Red oceans are highly competitive, “me too” companies such as hotel chains and internet providers.
 Instead, the book suggests businesses pursue blue oceans, otherwise known as uncontested market space, which positions the competition irrelevant.